GP-commits/GP-commits/README.md

 ### Other software

-- Quintrex Interactive (Entertainment Platform)
+- Quintrex Interactive (Videogame Platform)
 - Adduos (All kind of de-addiction)

 ---